 The GASB has issued Statement No. 83, "Certain Asset Retirement Obligations."
 The objective of this Statement is to provide financial statement users with information about asset retirement obligations (AROs) that were not addressed in GASB standards by establishing uniform accounting and financial reporting requirements for these obligations.
 This Statement establishes criteria for determining the timing and the pattern of recognition of a liability and a corresponding deferred outflow of resources for AROs, and requires (1) that recognition occur when the liability is both incurred and reasonably estimable; (2) the measurement of an ARO to be based on the best estimate of the current value of outlays expected to be incurred; (3) the current value of a government's AROs to be adjusted for the effects of general inflation or deflation at least annually; (4) a government to evaluate all relevant factors at least annually to determine whether the effects of one or more of the factors are expected to significantly change the estimated asset retirement outlays; and (5) disclosure of information concerning the nature of a government's AROs, the methods and assumptions used for the estimates of the liabilities, and the estimated remaining useful life of the associated tangible capital assets.
-The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2019, as extended by GASB Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance".
 The Commission plans to adopt this Statement as applicable by the effective date.

 The GASB has issued Statement No. 84.
 "Fiduciary Activities."
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019, as extended by GASB Statement No. 95, "Postponement of the Effective Dates of Certain Authoritative Guidance".
 The Commission plans to adopt this Statement as applicable by the effective date.

-Note 14 - NEW ACCOUNTING PRONOUNCEMENTS (CONTINUED)
+Note 13 - NEW ACCOUNTING PRONOUNCEMENTS (CONTINUED)